AdobeDocs/real-time-cdp-collaboration.en/help/guide/home.md

 ### Agnostic and interoperable

-You can use your choice of data warehouse, identity measurement, and walled garden partners, efficiently connecting your data collaboration program to Adobe Experience Platform's tools.
+Bring in audiences various sources such as from Real-Time CDP, data warehouse (available in an upcoming release), and other partners, efficiently connecting your data collaboration program to other Adobe Experience Platform tools.

 ### Built-in reputation